-WhatsApp is one of the most popular messaging apps out there.
-But if you get a new phone and transfer your WhatsApp account to it, your old messages don't automatically transfer.
-This tutorial explains how to transfer WhatsApp conversations to a new device, so you can pick up your chats where you left off.
+If you get a new phone and simply sign in to your WhatsApp account on it, your old messages don't automatically transfer across.
+This tutorial explains how to transfer WhatsApp chats to a new device, so you can pick up your exactly where you left off.